MicrosoftDocs/msteams-docs/msteams-platform/toolkit/toolkit-v4/tools-prerequisites-v4.md

 ---
-title: Prerequisites for creating your Teams app using Visual Studio Code
+title: Prerequisites for creating your Teams app
 author: zyxiaoyuer
-description: In this module, learn the prerequisites required for Tools and SDK. ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview ms.date: 03/14/2022
+description: In this module, learn the prerequisites required for Tools and SDK, and Teams Toolkit v4. ms.author: surbhigupta ms.localizationpriority: high ms.topic: overview ms.date: 03/14/2022
 ---
-# Prerequisites for creating your Teams app
+# Prerequisites for creating your Teams app using Visual Studio Code

 Before you create your Teams app project, ensure that the prerequisites are in place.
 You must: